kubevirt/monitoring/metrics.md

 Returns the amount of space in bytes restored from the source virtual machine.
 Type: Gauge.

 ### kubevirt_vmsnapshot_persistentvolumeclaim_labels
 Returns the labels of the persistent volume claims that are used for restoring virtual machines.
-Type: Info.
+Type: Gauge.

 <div id='containerized-data-importer'></div>